 Napa is, what the vet has called him, an indiscriminate eater.
 Slugs, nails, socks, you name it, he’s put it in his mouth.
-Because our constant struggle to put together a “do not eat” list, we decided to keep this resource updated for ourselves and for everyone.
+Because our constant struggle to put together a foods that make dogs sick list, we decided to keep this resource updated for ourselves and for everyone.

 The ASPCA says not to feed me (or your dog):